Best Payment Gateways for Small Businesses in 2026

 Traditional payment gateways charge:

-- Card network fees
+- card processing fees

-- Cross-border fees
+- cross-border fees

-- Chargeback costs
+- currency conversion costs

 Crypto payments can:

-- Expand global reach
+- support global customers

 For small businesses operating internationally, this can be a real competitive edge.